-(a) Chevrons worn above the elbow.-The lowest point of chevron to be 101⁄2 inches from point of shoulder.
+(a) Chevrons worn above the elbow.-The bottom point of chevron to be 101⁄2 inches from point of shoulder.

-(b) Badges of rank worn below the elbow and on Badges.-
+(b) Badges of rank worn below the elbow and G.C.
+Badges.-

-(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately $\frac{1}{2}$ inch from top of slash.

-(ii) Tunics, Tarian, serge and black.-The inner angle of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(ii) Tunic, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately $\frac{1}{2}$ inch from point of cuff.

-(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately 11⁄2 inch from top of cuff.
+(iii) Greatcoat, S.D.-The lowest point of chevron or badge to be approximately $\frac{1}{4}$ inch from top of cuff.

-(iv) Jacket, S.D..-The inner angle of chevron or badge to be 7 inches from bottom of sleeve.
+(iv) Jacket, S.D.-The inner angle of chevron or badge to be 7 inches from bottom of sleeve.

-(c) Distinguishing Badges worn on left forearm.
-A 1⁄2 inch is to be left clear between point of cuff and G.C.
-Badge (7 inches from bottom of sleeve when on cuff or G.C.
+(c) Distinguishing Badges worn on left forearm.-

+A $\frac{1}{2}$ inch is to be left clear between point of cuff or G.C.
+Badge (7 inches from bottom of sleeve when no cuff or G.C.
 Badge), respectively.
-Where more than one Distinguishing Badge is worn a 1⁄2 inch will be also left clear between each badge.
+Where more than one Distinguishing Badge is worn a $\frac{1}{2}$ inch will be also left clear between each badge.

 (d) Artificers' Badges.-Artificers, if N.C.
-Officers, will wear the badge above their chevrons; Marines the badge will be worn 9 inches from point of right sleeve.
+Officers, will wear the badge above their chevrons; if Marines the badge will be worn 9 inches from top of right sleeve.

-(e) King's Badge.-To be worn on 2 inches down from point of left shoulder.
+(e) King's Badge.-To be worn 2 inches down from point of left shoulder.

 (f) Arm Badge, H.M.
-Yacht.-To be sewn on 1 inch down from point of right shoulder.
+Yacht.-To be worn 1 inch down from point of right shoulder.